matiboux/matiboux-guides/app/app/src/content/docs/dev/docker/compose.md

 ```

-As a general guideline, my thinking is to group the properties by their high-level use ("Build" for building the image, "Deploy" for running the container) and order them by relevance and chronological order of execution.
+As a general guideline, my thinking is to group the properties by their high-level use ("Build" for building the image, "Deploy" for running the container) and order them by scope, relevance and chronological order of execution.

 - The "Build" group contains properties used in `docker compose build`.
 - The "Deploy" group contains properties used in `docker compose up` (excluding the build steps).

 An additional group "Extend" is used for the Compose-specific property to define service configuration inheritance.

-The following properties are ordered by their relevance and chronological order of execution.
+The following properties are ordered by their scope, relevance and chronological order of execution.
 Below is the reasoning behind the order of properties, but they are not representative of what Docker really does under the hood.

 Properties in the "Build" group are ordered like this:
 1. Docker checks if the image exists before building (`image`).